MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 - [Q# Basics](xref:microsoft.quantum.guide.basics): An introductory overview of the purpose and functionality of the Q# programming language.

-- [Ways to run a Q# program](xref:microsoft.quantum.guide.host-programs): describes how a Q# program is executed, and provides an overview of the various ways you can call the program: from the command line, in Q# Jupyter Notebooks, or from a classical host program written in Python or a .NET language.
+- [Ways to run a Q# program](xref:microsoft.quantum.guide.host-programs): describes how a Q# program is run, and provides an overview of the various ways you can call the program: from the command line, in Q# Jupyter Notebooks, or from a classical host program written in Python or a .NET language.

 ### Q# Language